CharrafiMed/global-search-modal/README.md

 Thank you for purchasing Advanced Tables!

-You will find comprehensive documentation below for installing and using this plugin.
+This guide provides detailed instructions on installing and using this plugin.
 Should you have any inquiries, encounter a bug, require support, or wish to submit a feature request, please do not hesitate to contact me at charrafimedfilament@gmail.com

 ## Activating Your License on AnyStack
  AnyStack to handle payment, licensing, and distribution for this global search modal .